DurianFarmer/my_test_sorting_hat/README.md

 # Sorting-hat: a seat assigning randomly considering social distance

-there are 4 interfaces to deal with seat-assignment information.
 Please refer some websites about sqlite and python.
 Start from here [https://www.sqlitetutorial.net/sqlite-sample-database/]